programeta/easy-docker-drupal/README.md

 openssl req -x509 -nodes -days 2048 -newkey rsa:2048 -keyout conf/apache/ssl/localhost.key -out conf/apache/ssl/localhost.crt
 ```
 NOTE: This step is not necessary if you are using the image "programeta/drupal-php".
 This image have already a dummy SSL certificate

+# Git user initialize
+If you need use Git inside container, you must fill the file `conf/php/git_user_initialize.sh`

+This file must be launched every time that the container `php` is created to stablish the proper values to connect with Git.
+With this
+option you will be avoid the error message when you prepare a commit.